We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Each mattress pad may have different cleaning protocols, so always read the manual that comes with your product.
 Many are safe to put in the washing machine after disconnection from the control panel.
 It is usually best to air dry them, not machine dry.

-Using a heated mattress pad is a convenient way to keep warm overnight during colder months.
+A heated mattress pad is a convenient way to stay warm overnight during colder months.

-They are typically safe to use, but they may not be suitable for people with certain health conditions, such as diabetic neuropathy.
+They are typically safe to use but may not be suitable for people with certain health conditions, such as diabetic neuropathy.

 They offer potential health benefits, such as improved sleep quality and pain relief.